ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 etc.

-The goal of attestation is simply to assure an administrator that the software that was launched when the device was last started is the same as the software that the device vendor initially shipped.
+The goal of attestation is simply to assure an administrator that the software that was launched when the device was last started is an authentic and untampered copy of the software that the device vendor shipped.

 Within the Trusted Computing Group context, attestation is the process by which an independent Verifier can obtain cryptographic proof as to the identity